 You need to have some specific skills to land your job in this field and move ahead in your career.
 Following are the skills that you need to acquire to become a CSA:

-- Ethical Hacking: SOC professionals with expert skills in Ethical Hacking have the required knowledge to find probable threats and report the vulnerabilities so that the company stays protected from attacks.
-Moreover, they have an understanding of perpetration testing to test systems, networks, web applications, and more and find vulnerabilities.
+SOC professionals with expert skills in Ethical Hacking have the knowledge required to identify potential threats and report vulnerabilities, ensuring the company’s protection against attacks.
+Moreover, they possess an understanding of penetration testing, allowing them to assess systems, networks, web applications, and more in order to discover vulnerabilities.

 As mentioned, these professionals are often the first ones to respond to any security issues and analyze cyberattacks, which is why they are considered to be Tier 1 professionals.
 They begin by reviewing incident alerts, running vulnerability tests, and reporting them to their seniors, the Tier 2 professionals.
 The Tier 1 professionals are responsible for ensuring that the team receives all the required security monitoring tools in a functional way.

 Further, let’s discuss the skills and responsibilities of Tier 1 and Tier 2 Analysts, respectively:

 - Tier 1 SOC Analysts: Tier 1 Analysts must have administrative skills in various operating systems, including Windows, Linux, and macOS.
 Further, they should be proficient in programming languages, such as C, C#, Python, Perl, Java, PHP, and Ruby on Rails.
 They need to assume the urgency of a security incident and escalate priority concerns to the Tier 2 Analysts.

 - Tier 2 SOC Analysts: They are also referred to as ‘incident responders.’
 They review the tickets received from the Tier 1 professionals and gather all the details to figure out the scope of the cyberattack in question.

 Now that you have read in detail about the various skills required to become a certified expert in SOC, let’s dive in and learn about various tools used by these professionals.